From atomic to global connectivity in the structure of the SARS-CoV2-Human ACE2 receptor complex: Results and Analyses

-We also present a conventional 3D-pictorial representation (Pymol) of both complexes for various $I_{min}$ in Figures \ref{fig:2AJF} and \ref{fig:6M17}.
-This feature is consistent with the largest cluster transition profiles as function of $I_{min}$ at 50$\%$ dynamic stability as seen in Figure \ref{fig:heatmap}(a).
-The stability of the largest interface cluster at higher interaction strengths in SARS-CoV2 complex as compared to SARS-CoV1 complex indicates that information regarding higher binding affinity can be extracted from the size of the largest interface cluster.
 To the best of our knowledge, we have not encountered any studies in literature relating the binding affinity between protein-protein interactions being connected to the interface cluster, with strong non-covalent interactions.
 This analysis shows that the interface network parameters from the simulation averages indicate a stronger affinity of ACE2 receptor with SARS-CoV2 than with SARS-CoV1.
-However, the metrics from simulation averages is indeed a good reflection of the conformations of the individual snapshots, obtained from simulations in both the complexes.

-To summarize, the PSN-network metrics of the simulation averages suggests stronger binding of the SARS-CoV2 than SARS-CoV1, with the ACE2 receptor.
-This feature is clearly seen in individual snapshots of the SARS-CoV2 complex as well.
-In the next section, we provide network analysis of a few selected individual snapshots of the SARS-CoV2 complex, to understand the level of structural diversity in the conformational landscape.